chatsagnik/thoughts.github.io/content/posts/qary.md

 ## Constructing random instances of a Hard Lattice problem

+In this section, we show a reduction from randomly generated lattices to instances of one of these problems.
 We now state some important results from Ajtai'96[^ajtai96] and Ajtai'99[^ajtai99] which deal with the construction of random instances of hard lattice problems.
 The following lemma shows that hardness of SBP by reduction to SVP.

 ### Lemma 1 (Ajtai'96)